The Bois d’Arc Lake Watershed

 Status: Summer 2022 (Anticipated)

-Stakeholder meetings will be open to the public, including anyone who has an interest in the Bois d’Arc Lake Watershed and protecting water quality.
+Stakeholder meetings are open to the public, including anyone who has an interest in the Bois d’Arc Lake Watershed and protecting water quality.
 While anyone can participate in these meetings and the plan development process, a Steering Committee comprised of local stakeholders typically serves as a decision-making body by affirming the consensus of the stakeholders involved in the process.

 Typically, a WPP Steering Committee includes: